Banner Image

 Network devices generate event logs for link up/down events, configuration changes, authentication failures, and hardware errors.
 Monitoring systems collect these logs via syslog or APIs, parse them, and generate alerts for critical events.

 A typical monitoring architecture includes collectors or agents deployed at each site, a central management server, and a dashboard.
 Collectors gather data from devices using SNMP, ICMP, or flow protocols.
-The central server stores time series data and logs, while the dashboard visualizes current status, historical trends, and alerts.
+The central server stores time series data and logs.
+The dashboard visualizes current status, historical trends, and alerts.
+Many modern systems also include machine learning to establish baselines and detect anomalies that static thresholds would miss.

 Key Components of EnterpriseView and Network Monitoring